Sleep for teens is so important!

 How much sleep does a teenager need?

-American Academy of Sleep Medicine recommends that teenagers between the ages of 13-18 get 8-10 hours of sleep in a 24 hour period.
+American Academy of Sleep Medicine recommends that teenagers between the ages of thirteen and eighteen should get 8-10 hours of sleep in a 24 hour period.
 Research shows that between 50% and 75% of all teenagers are NOT getting enough sleep on school nights.

 Pin for later!